neurolabusc/DistanceFields/README.md

 ## Performance

 This is a very fast algorithm.
 However, atlas images are necessarily complex, as depth is computed for each region independently.
 This tool uses several tricks that accelerate these cases.
 First, we can use a simple forward and back sweep for the [first transformation](https://github.com/seung-lab/euclidean-distance-transform-3d).
 Second, depth is only computed for a box constrained by the size of the region being computed, rather than for the entire volume.
 This is useful for atlases with many regions, where each region typically is only a small portion of the overall 3D volume.
 In general, this trick makes the algorithm about 5 times faster.
 Finally, this algorithm can leverage parallel processing.
 The included sample [AICHA](http://www.gin.cnrs.fr/en/tools/aicha/) atlas has 384 regions (91*109*91 voxels).
 It requires 1.7 seconds to process in single threaded mode and 0.43 seconds for threaded conversion on a 4-core (8-thread) laptop.
+Alternatively, consider a 512x512x512 voxel image converted with "Depth3D -u -3 maskedset.nii" - this requires 58 seconds on a 12 core Ryzen (14s upsample to 1536x1536x1536, 40s distance transform, 2s downsample stiring peaks to original resolution).
+The same machine running a single thread ("Depth3D -u -3 -p 1 maskedset.nii") requires 417 seconds (39s upsample, 361s transform, 14s downsample).

 ## Supported Image Formats